The Difference between Domestic Helper Release Letter, Termination Letter and Reference Letter

 Contrary to Hong Kong, domestic helpers Singapore or Middle Eastern countries are required to obtain a release letter if they want to get a new employer.
 In Singapore, the release letter is also called “consent to transfer a domestic worker”.

 Drafting a reference letter for the domestic helper

 You know how difficult it is to find a good domestic helper as you have hired one so if you think that your helper would be a good fit for a new family, we encourage you to write a reference letter for the domestic helper.
 This letter can play an essential role to help our domestic worker find a new family easily.

 In your reference letter, it is important to highlight your domestic helper’s qualities and how good she is performing some specific tasks.
-A reference letter may contain detailed information about the duties of your domestic helper so that her next potential employers can get to read about the various working abilities of the domestic worker such as cooking, washing, skills for children care etc. If you need to write a reference letter for your domestic helper, check out this recommendation (or reference) letter template.
+A reference letter may contain detailed information about the duties of your domestic helper so that her next potential employers can get to read about the various working abilities of the domestic worker such as cooking, washing, skills for children care etc.

 On HelperChoice, helpers can sign up for free online to find a new employer and directly ask for a reference for their previous employment experiences so that every employer looking for a helper can see which skills have been appreciated.